James Fisher Testing Services offer specialist bridge assessments and surveys to support asset management and maintenance scheduling.

-Post-tensioned bridge inspections
+Post-tensioned bridge assessments

 - Intrusive surveys and duct inspection by drilling and using a flexible video-imagescope